zayamatias/retroscraper/README.md

 ### From source:

-Download all files in one directory. (you can use git clone also)
+Download all files in one directory. (you can use git clone also :  git clone https://github.com/zayamatias/retroscraper)

 Verify you have python 3.7 or greater installed: